-For the Evolving a Circular Plastics Economy project, she has been exploring issues around single use plastic with young people.
+For the Evolving a Circular Plastics Economy project, Charlotte has been exploring issues around single use plastic with young people.
 The aim was to make new products, educational resources and campaigns to educate and involve adults and young people alike.
 Plastic Citizen combines a Citizen Inquiry approach with everyday technology such as mobile phones, opening up the work to young researchers.

 Young people designed the research methodology including an open source survey, using the NQuire platform.
 Much of this work is done online with resources and activities which are supplied to schools.
 Social media sites such as Twitter have also played a part.
 Young people made various digital products during the project and also a film about plastic waste.

-And plastics are not the only focus of Charlotte’s work.
-Other projects include working with the University of Hull’s Inclusion and Social Justice Research Group(scroll down), to co-create with young people in care, an animated film and accompanying teaching resource pack which explores the educational experience of young people in care.
+Environmental education is not the only focus of Charlotte’s work.
+Other projects include working with the University of Hull’s Social Justice Research Group, local arts company My Pockets and the East Riding of Yorkshire Children in Care Council to co-create, along with young people in care, an animated film and accompanying teaching resource pack which explores the educational experience of young people in care.

 The Rewilding Reading project was funded by the Ferens Education Trust and facilitated a series of Rewilding Reading events in which the University of Hull, Hull Libraries, the Schools Information Service, Child Dynamix, Probe Ltd and Hull City Council Youth Development Service invited young people living in disadvantaged areas of Hull to engage with bushcraft and storytelling events which took place in urban wild spaces close to them.
 The events aimed to inspire young people to engage with wild literature through participation in wild bushcraft activities and immersion in wild storytelling.
-Watch the film, made by Flygirl Films to find out more!
+Watch the film, made by Flygirl Films, to find out more!